 Vice Chancellor's Welcome There are many parts to a modern university, but at the University of South Australia two things underpin everything we do - a commitment to excellence and a determination to give everyone the very best chance to reach their potential.
 There is no better example of this than our scholarships and grants program, which offers help to students with exceptional ability who through an array of cultural, geographical and socio-economic circumstances might otherwise not have the opportunity to go to university.
 That help takes many forms.
 It is often financial, of course, but there is also much to be gained from offering the opportunity to gain work experience, to travel, to make connections, or simply to find a mentor who can guide, advise and assist as a person finds his or her own path in life.
 To make this possible, I am deeply indebted to our academic and professional staff, to the friends of the University who give of their time, and in particular to a dedicated group of corporate and private donors who share our vision.
 Your support has never been more appreciated than in the current challenging times for our students.
 For all of us the reward is the same - seeing the students we've helped go on to take their professional places in society and make a real difference to their communities.
 I hope you will enjoy reading this booklet that celebrates the gift that philanthropy gives us all.
-Professor David G. Lloyd Vice Chancellor and President University of South Australia Finn Family Refugee Study Grant The Finn Family Refugee Study Grant has been kindly provided by the Finn Family.
+Professor David G. Lloyd Vice Chancellor and President University of South Australia

+Susan Seymour Student Grant Susan Seymour inspired her family and friends with her generosity and love.
+She was a source of compassion and kindness to those who needed help, whether human or nonhuman.
+With Susan's example in mind, her two sons Liam and Jaylen and her wider family have been moved to establish this grant in her name.
+Susan's career was spent in service to the University of South Australia.
+She loved her work and was dedicated to the University community and to the many students who commenced and completed their studies.
+Susan's family conceived this grant as a gift to help a first-year undergraduate student in financial need to enable them to continue their studies at the University of South Australia.
+The grant embodies Susan's generosity and her commitment to social justice.
+The grant recognises that many university students face financial and other hardships while pursuing their dream of attaining a tertiary qualification.
+Finn Family Refugee Study Grant The Finn Family Refugee Study Grant has been kindly provided by the Finn Family.
 The grant was offered for the first time in 2018 and is awarded to a student from a refugee background who is commencing study with the University of South Australia.
 The grant is available to students enrolled in a UniSA College program or an undergraduate degree and is designed to assist recipients meet study costs including textbooks, travel, computing equipment or other related expenses.
 The Finn Family have led the way for others to follow and support students from a refugee background who aspire to a university education as a pathway to career success and financial stability.
 "We are very proud to play a part in enabling a student from a refugee background to attend UniSA in the hope that they will be able to benefit in the same way that we have from the transformational experience provided by tertiary education."
 Terri and Paul Finn